thapawan/Data-Science/README.md

-# Data science
+# Data Science
 Analysis practise and test
-Using algorithms and methods
+Using Algorithms and Methods